intrig-unicamp/mininet-wifi/README.md

 ###About Mininet-WiFi
 Mininet-WiFi is a release of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
 More informations and details about this release will be available in soon.
 This release only add wifi features and you may work with Mininet like the oficial Mininet release (https://github.com/mininet/mininet).
-It is also allows work with OpenFlow using Bridges, but we are working to provide it in a automatically way.
+It is also allows work with OpenFlow using Bridges, but we are working to provide it automatically.

 ##Installation
 ####Option 1: via install.sh